Unravelling densification during sintering by multiscale modelling of grain motion: Phase-field

 Typical solutions of the system were sought by generating packings, from which \cref{eq:contact} was determined while assuming the right-hand side is given by a normal distribution

 with its mean $µ$ and standard deviation $\sigma$.
 A mean of $\mu=1$ is generally employed with variable standard deviation $\sigma$.
 A spatial dependence can be included by simply adding a function of particle position to the random sample generated by \cref{eq:gaussian}.
-The system is solved employing the LSQR\cite{Paige1982} algorithm.
+The system is solved employing the \corM{Least Squares via QR factorization (LSQR)}\cite{Paige1982} algorithm.

-It was observed that the spatial distribution of the right hand side tends to determine the shape of the solution.
+It was observed that the spatial distribution of the right-hand side tends to determine the shape of the solution.
 If it is assigned randomly without any spatial dependence, a mostly linear function of position is observed, with local inhomogeneities.
-If a linear dependence on the position is added, the displacement field becomes a quadratic function of position.
+If a linear dependence on the position is added, the displacement field becomes a quadratic function of position. \corM{This implies that the solution of the system basically integrates the spatial distribution of right-hand sides.
+This can also be seen from the structure of the matrix $\contact{}$: Each row effectively represents a finite difference formula, with the right-hand side giving the slope, i.e. $\contact{}$ is a differentiation operator.
+Thus its generalized inverse is an integration operator.}

 Given that the same grain boundary type is assumed for all contacts, with similar initial neighbourhoods, it seems reasonable to assume the displacement field is given by a linear function.
 Hence one may approximate the full problem by replacing the particle displacements $u$ by the relation

 with the known center of mass of each grain $x$, the known total center of mass $x_m$ and an unknown slope $m$.
 Hence only $m$ remains to be determined, which can be done exactly in a least-square sense by employing the normal equations: